tutinformatics/ofbiz-ui/docs/aurelia-store.md

   }
 ```

-Function 'stateChanges' works out of box, you do not need additional configuration.
-In other words, every time state changes, we update our jwtToken
+Function 'tokenChanged' works out of box, you do not need additional configuration.
+In other words, every time jwt changes in state, we update local jwt as well

 ### Redux devtools (strongly advised):